Free Case Evaluation 267-861-7100

 Philadelphia Premises Liability Lawyer

 Failure to maintain a property safely can put people at risk of injury.
-Allowing hazards to persist or not posting warnings about dangers on the premises can lead to significant safety issues.
+Allowing hazards to persist or failing to post warnings about dangers on the premises can lead to serious safety issues.

-When you are injured due to the negligence of a property owner, then you need help.
-Your injuries and finances are two significant considerations to discuss with an experienced Philadelphia premises liability lawyer.
-Anthony C. Gagliano, III, Esquire, P.C. helps clients confidently proceed through their premises liability claims.
+When you are injured due to the negligence of a property owner, you need help.
+A seasoned Philadelphia premises liability lawyer can review your claim thoroughly.
+Your injuries and finances are two major factors to discuss with an experienced attorney.
+Anthony C. Gagliano, III, Esquire, P.C. helps clients confidently navigate their premises liability claims.

 What is negligence in relation to premises?

-A Philadelphia premises liability lawyer knows the four essential elements of a premises liability case.
+A Philadelphia premises liability lawyer understands the four essential elements of a premises liability case: duty, breach, causation, and damages.
+These same principles apply across Pennsylvania.

 • First, the law considers whether the property owner owes you a legal duty to ensure their property is safe.

-• Second, you must be able to prove that the property owner breached that duty by not warning you of a dangerous condition.
+• Second, you must prove that the property owner breached that duty by not warning you of a dangerous condition.
+A skilled premises liability lawyer can help uncover proof of such breaches.
 A failure to correct a dangerous condition that was known or should have been known can also constitute a breach of duty.

-• Next, you must prove that the property owner, having breached their duty of care to you, was the cause of your injury.
-Proving causation is complex, and having a Philadelphia premises liability lawyer such as Anthony C. Gagliano, III, Esquire, and P.C. can greatly enhance your claim.
+• Next, you must prove that the property owner’s breach of duty caused your injury.
+Proving causation can be complex, and having an experienced Philadelphia premises liability lawyer like Anthony C. Gagliano, III, Esquire, P.C. can strengthen your case.

 • Finally, the fact finder, judge, or jury needs to determine that the property owner owed you a duty.
-Other than a scenario where you were trespassing, it is not difficult to prove that a duty was owed to you by the property owner.
+Unless you were trespassing, it is generally not difficult to prove that a duty existed.

-Sorting through all the competing circumstances and interests in a premises liability case is challenging.
+Sorting through all the competing circumstances and interests in a premises liability case can be challenging.
 That is where Anthony C. Gagliano, III, Esquire, P.C. can help.
 Working with an experienced Philadelphia premises liability lawyer helps you focus on the issues that matter most.
-Do not sit idly by and experience the pain of your injuries.
-Instead, contact our office today for a free of charge consultation.
+Do not sit idly by and endure the pain of your injuries.
+Instead, contact our office today for a free consultation.

 What are the types of premises liability cases where you may be injured?

-Anthony C. Gagliano, III, Esquire, P.C. represents injured individuals in a number of different premises liability situations.
-The following represent the most commonly encountered premises liability circumstances we encounter:
+Anthony C. Gagliano, III, Esquire, P.C. represents injured individuals in many different premises liability situations.
+The following are some of the most common:

 • Trip and Fall Accidents